Regression Analysis is one of the most widely used tools in business analysis. It is the process of analyzing the relationship between variables.

 1 dependent variable (nominal), 1+ independent variable(s) (interval or ratio)

 - It helps in devising a functional relationship between two variables.

-- It is one of the widely used tools in economic and business research where statistical interpretations are highly valued as their analysis is based more on cause and effect relationship.
+- It is one of the widely used tools in economic and business research where statistical interpretations are highly valued as their analysis is based more on cause and effect relationships.

 - Helps in predicting the dependent variable value from the independent variable values.

-- Coefficient of correlation and coefficient of determination can be established with the help of regression coefficients.
+- The coefficient of correlation and coefficient of determination can be established with the help of regression coefficients.